alicetra/Taylor-Swift-Decoder/README.md

 # System/Hardware requirements
 Bash script for installment of application requires Unix-like systems (such as Linux and macOS)
 The application was coded in Python 3.10.12.
+Python installation minimum requirement:
-Python installation requires operating system: Linux- Ubuntu 16.04 to 17.10, or Windows 7 to 10, with minimum 2GB RAM (4GB preferable)
+operating system: Linux- Ubuntu 16.04 to 17.10, or Windows 7 or 10, with minimum 2GB RAM (4GB preferable)

 # Installation